Measuring AfricAid’s Impact

 How does MEL vary with the different groups of girls we work with (Binti, Kisa, Alumnae)?

-Binti Shupavu and Kisa aim for different outcomes: Binti Shupavu Scholars are younger and much more vulnerable, and our primary goals are to get them through lower secondary school and to get their parents on board with the idea of girls’ education and empowerment.
+Binti Shupavu and the Kisa Project aim for different outcomes: Binti Shupavu Scholars are younger and much more vulnerable, and our primary goals are to get them through lower secondary school and to get their parents on board with the idea of girls’ education and empowerment.
 Our Kisa Scholars, by having made it to upper secondary, have demonstrated that they’ll probably finish their secondary schooling, and that their parents are probably fairly supportive.
 Our goal with Kisa is to make sure that those Scholars take this amazing educational opportunity and bring it back to their communities as leaders and changemakers.
 As you can see, we’re measuring different outcomes here, so nearly all of the questions on the Kisa survey are different from those on the Binti Shupavu survey.
 We also survey the parents of Binti Shupavu Scholars to find out how the program is impacting them, which we don’t do for Kisa.
 However, we do survey Kisa Alumnae for years after the program has ended, and we add new questions on that survey, including ones about education and job status and about income.